vberlier/narwhal/README.md

 ### Using test fixtures

 Test fixtures let you provide data to a test from the outside.
 This allows you to keep the body of the test focused on making assertions instead of executing setup and teardown code.
-By extracting cleanup instructions outside of the test, you can be sure that they will be executed even if the test fails.
+In addition, by extracting cleanup instructions outside of the test, you can be sure that they will be executed even if the test fails.
+Narwhal fixtures are inspired by [pytest](https://docs.pytest.org/en/latest/fixture.html).

 In order to define a test fixture, you'll need to use the `TEST_FIXTURE` macro.
 The first argument of the macro is the name of the fixture.
 The name must be a valid identifier.
 The second argument is the type of the fixture.
-The macro invocation must be followed by the fixture body, defined between two curly braces.
+The macro invocation must be followed by the fixture body, defined between curly braces.

 ```c
 TEST_FIXTURE(number, int)